jduarte-refugehouse/foster-home-visit/docs/microservice-creation-guide.md

    - **Root Directory**: `.` (root of monorepo)
    - **Build Command**: `npm run build`
    - **Output Directory**: `.next`
+   - **Production Branch**: Set to your microservice-specific branch (e.g., `case-management-main`)
+     - ⚠️ **Important**: This prevents commits to other branches from deploying to this microservice
+     - See `docs/vercel-branch-deployment-strategy.md` for detailed branch strategy

 ### 2.2 Set Environment Variables